 Algae blooms aren't going away anytime soon.
 They are extremely hard to treat; in fact, there's an entire area of the Mississippi River that is called a "dead zone" because the plants have made it almost impossible for anything to live in part of the waterway.
 The disaster isn't limited to the Mississippi though; in September 2017 an algae bloom in Lake Erie suddenly appeared and rapidly spread.
+Florida deals with the "red tide" for months at a time, a period when the corpses of fish, sea turtles, manatees, and even whale sharks wash up on the shore, creating a rust-colored health hazard to sea life and humans alike.
 In the end, between climate change and the overuse of nutrients used in farming, humans can only blame ourselves for what a problem algae blooms have become.

 Toxic Algae Is Really Messing Up Lakes And Oceans Thanks To Global Warming